Graduate School

 If a department wishes to offer a student with an iBT speaking score of 18 to 21 an assistantship, the unit must:

-- Affirm that the graduate student will be enrolled in IEPA 098NC Communication for IGTAs (with the unit paying the cost of this training).
+- Affirm that the graduate student will be enrolled in IEPA 098NC Communication for IGTAs, or an alternative offered by the Graduate School, with the unit paying the cost of this training.

-- If at all possible, assign the graduate student assignments (such as paper grading, reagent preparation, etc.) that do not require personal contact with undergraduate students.
+- If possible, assign the graduate student assignments (such as paper grading, reagent preparation, etc.) that do not require personal contact with undergraduate students.

 - If (b) above is not possible, and if possible, pair the IGTA in the laboratory or classroom with another TA who is a native speaker of English.